 Please allow 2 weeks from the time we receive the form to process the request.
 If you are requesting to review your child’s chart, we will be contacting you to make appropriate arrangements.

-Please note there is a fee of $35 and $25 for any additional volumes to send your child’s medical records to your new pediatrician.
+Please note there is a fee of $25 to send your child’s medical records to your new pediatrician.